nisharamary/Transcode-Nexus-A-Cloud-Based-Video-Converter-Web-Application/README.md

 * Secure upload handling and size restriction
 * Dockerized for easy deployment
 * Hosted on AWS EC2 with NGINX reverse proxy
+* Organized with separate static CSS and templates

 ---